Art Collection Telekom

-In so doing, Art Collection Telekom will concentrate on a few artists and document and collect their work over a longer period of time.
+In so doing, Art Collection Telekom will concentrate on younger artists and document and collect their work over a longer period of time.
 The basic prerequisites for selecting works are a high aesthetic level in terms of form and content and a horizon of interpretation that is left open and promises over the course of the years to continue expanding in terms of its content.
 When setting up and extending the collection, its high potential for stories and narrations will be highlighted.

 The works therefore form an ideal basis for communication and exchanging ideas and reflect how Telekom sees itself: “LIFE IS FOR SHARING”.
 Contemporary art provides the opportunity to see the world in a different light.
 An adventure that requires openness and impartiality, to have confidence in your own reflections.
 Art Collection Telekom would like to encourage this.